 Philip Stockton died in February of 1940, and by 1941 Margaret Stockton had moved to an apartment at 282 Beacon.

-By 1941, 342 Beacon was the home of Emerich von Pflügl and his wife, Harriet (Wright) Mercati von Pflügl.
-Emerich von Pflügl had been an Austrian diplomat and served as a delegate to the League of Nations.
-He fled Europe during World War II.
-His wife was the former wife of Count Alexander Mercati, and her mother was Princess Myra Abigail (called Daria) (Pankhurst) Wright Pratt Karageorgevich, wife of Prince Alexis Karageorgevich of Russia (Daria Pratt won the bronze medal for women’s golf in the 1900 Olympics).
+By 1941, 342 Beacon was the home of Emerich von Pflügl and his wife, Harriette (Wright) Mercati von Pflügl.
+Emerich von Pflügl had been an Austrian diplomat and served as head of the Austrian delegation to the League of Nations.
+He resigned when Germany annexed Austria in March of 1938 and emigrated to the United States, retaining his home in Switzerland.
+His wife was the former wife of Count Alexander Mercati, and her mother was Princess Myra Abigail (called Abbie and later Daria) (Pankhurst) Wright Pratt Karageorgevich, wife of Prince Alexis Karageorgevich of Serbia (Abbie Pratt won the bronze medal for women’s golf in the 1900 Olympics).

 They continued to live at 342 Beacon in 1943.

-By 1950, 342 Beacon was owned by Dr. Raymond G. Ingalls.
-In August of 1950, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.
+On August 1, 1950, 342 Beacon was purchased from Dorothy Rimmer by Dr. Raymond George Ingalls, a physician.
+He and his wife, Cecile (Dupont) Ingalls, made it their home.
+They previously had lived in New York City.
+That same month, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.

-By late 1951, 342 Beacon was owned by Sidney Llewellyn Sholley and his wife, Hazel Eda (Hoag) Sholley.
+On October 26, 1951, 342 Beacon was purchased from the Anteblians by Sidney Llewellyn Sholley and his wife, Hazel Eda (Hoag) Sholley.
 Sidney Sholley was founder of the Keystone mutual funds.
 They continued to live at 342 Beacon in 1953.

-In May of 1953, James J. Healy, a Harvard Business School professor and nationally-renown labor arbitrator, acquired 342 Beacon from Sidney and Hazel Sholley.
+On May 8, 1953, 342 Beacon was purchased from the Sholleys by James John Healy, a Harvard Business School professor and nationally-renowned labor arbitrator.
 He previously had lived in an apartment at 18 Exeter.
 He operated 342 Beacon as a multiple dwelling, either a lodging house or apartments.
 No change in the legal occupancy was obtained.
-He continued to live at 342 Beacon in the 1980s
+He continued to live at 342 Beacon in the 1980s.

-The property changed hands and in November of 1992 was purchased by Daniel J. Townsend and his wife, Cheryl L. Clarkson.
+On November 5, 1992, 342 Beacon was purchased from the Sniders by Daniel J. Townsend and his wife, Cheryl L. Clarkson.
 In April of 2001, Cheryl Clarkson applied for (and subsequently received) permission to convert the property from a single-family dwelling and doctor’s office back into a single-family dwelling.